Shah Rukh Khan

-Shah Rukh Khan ([ˈʃaːɦɾʊx xäːn]; born 2 November 1965), also known by the initialism SRK, is an Indian actor and film producer who works in Hindi films.
-Referred to in the media as the "Baadshah of Bollywood" and "King Khan", he has appeared in more than 90 films, and earned numerous accolades, including 14 Filmfare Awards.
-He has been awarded the Padma Shri by the Government of India, as well as the Ordre des Arts et des Lettres and Legion of Honour by the Government of France.
-Khan has a significant following in Asia and the Indian diaspora worldwide.
-In terms of audience size and income, he has been described as one of the most successful film stars in the world.
-Many of his films thematise Indian national identity and connections with diaspora communities, or gender, racial, social and religious differences and grievances.
+Shah Rukh Khan ([ˈʃaːɦɾʊx xäːn]; born as Shahrukh Khan on 2 November 1965), popularly known by the initials SRK, is an Indian actor and film producer renowned for his work in Hindi cinema.
+Referred to in the media as the "Baadshah of Bollywood" and "King Khan", he has appeared in more than 100 films and earned numerous accolades, including a National Film Award and 15 Filmfare Awards.
+He has been awarded the Padma Shri by the Government of India, as well as the Order of Arts and Letters and Legion of Honour by the Government of France.
+Khan has a significant following in Asia and among the Indian diaspora worldwide.
+In terms of income, several media outlets have described him as one of the most successful film stars in the world.